alontalmor/MultiQA/README.md

 | Date | Message
 | :----- | :-----
+| Aug 31, 2019 | ￿Version 0.1.0 of the MultiQA format is out, with a [json-schema](https://github.com/alontalmor/multiqa/blob/master/models/datasets/multiqa_jsonschema.json) for validation, and new pytests
 | Aug 24, 2019 | New! convert multiqa format to SQuAD2.0 format + Pytorch-Transformers models support
 | Aug 14, 2019 | BoolQ and ComplexWebQuestions data added.
 | Aug 12, 2019 | multiqa.py added enabling easy multiple dataset training and evaluation.